How To Cancel Amazon Music—The Complete Guide

 By signing up for Privacy, you will gain access to its browser extension, which autofills card numbers during checkout, making online purchases fast and seamless.
 The extension is available on the following browsers:

-- Personal—free for domestic purchases.
-Includes up to 12 virtual cards per month, the ability to set spending limits and pause/close the cards, and access to browser extension and mobile app.
+- Personal—Free for domestic purchases.
+Includes up to 12 Single-Use and Merchant-Locked Cards per month, the ability to set spending limits and pause/close the cards, and access to browser extension and mobile app.